Awalz/SwiftySignature/README.md

 * **lineColor** - Signature stroke color.
 Accepts any UIColor.
 Default is black
 * **lineWidth** - Signature stroke width.
 Accepts any positive CGFloat.
 Default is 3.0
 * **lineOpacity** - Signature stroke opacity.
 Accepts a CGFloat between 0.0 and 1.0
+* **drawingEnabled** - Sets whether or not swipe gestures will be drawn onto the view.
+Default is true
 * **signaturePresent** (get-only) - Returns whether a signature is present or not.
 * **signatureIsOpaque** - Sets whether or not the Signature image is on an opaque, white, background or transparent